renderghost/tailgunner-chrome-extension/README.md

 The extension includes comprehensive error handling:

-- **Validation**: Input validation for all parameters and operations
+- **Validation**: Input validation for all parameters and operations.
-- **Try-Catch Blocks**: Wrapped around all critical operations
+- **Try-Catch Blocks**: Wrapped around all critical operations.
-- **Console Logging**: Descriptive error messages with clear prefixes
+- **Console Logging**: Descriptive error messages with 'Tailgunner:' prefix for easy identification.
-- **Graceful Degradation**: Fails safely and cleans up resources when errors occur
+- **Graceful Degradation**: Fails safely and cleans up resources when errors occur.

 For developers, a debug mode can be enabled by setting `DEBUG = true` in content.js.
+When enabled, additional console messages will help trace execution flow and state changes during development.

 ## 🛠️ Development and Contribution

 ### Setup Development Environment

-1. Clone the repository
+1. Clone the repository.
-2. Make your changes to the source files
+2. Make your changes to the source files.
-3. Load the extension in developer mode to test
+3. Load the extension in developer mode to test.

 ### Contribution Guidelines